linuxfranz/getdata_project/CodeBook.md

 * Reads the activity mapping and merges the activity labels by the activitnr to the table.
 * Deletes activitynr.
 * Groups the table by subject and activity and calculates the mean of the feature columns.
-* Outputs result.txt with the date in the following format:
+* Outputs result.txt with the data in the following format:

 Description of the variables in result.txt
 ------------------------------------------